By Mayo Clinic Staff

 - Bloody nipple discharge

-Your doctor may follow up with a clinical breast exam, mammogram and ultrasound.
+Your doctor may recommend additional tests and procedures to investigate breast changes, including clinical breast exam, mammogram and ultrasound.

-- Mathias KL, et al. Palpable presentation of breast cancer persists in the era of screening mammography.
+- Mathis KL, et al. Palpable presentation of breast cancer persists in the era of screening mammography.
 Journal of the American College of Surgeons.
 2010;210:314.